 Some caricaturists offer digital caricatures drawn on computer tablets and printed for customers.
 With skill sets like digital drawing, they are able to charge more than if they only offered paper caricatures.

 Caricatures by Tony of Fayetteville, Georgia, offers digital caricatures for $250 per hour with a two-hour minimum, which is twice as much as what he charges for paper caricatures.

 Phoenix Caricature Company of Phoenix offers digital caricatures for $200 per hour—$75 per hour more than the company’s paper rate.

 Some artists will travel various distances to entertain, for a price.
 For example, SocalToons Caricatures offers services beyond its home base of Los Angeles but charges $300 per hour with a four-hour minimum (as opposed to $175 per hour with a two-hour minimum).
 Other artists charge mileage and tolls.
 Caricatures by Courtney charges $1 per mile from her location.

-Ask for discounts.
+- Ask for discounts: Find out if your caricature artist gives discounts based on number of hours or other factors.
 For example, SocalToons Caricatures offers discount rates for referrals.
 Phoenix Caricature Company offers a deal if customers purchase four hours, shaving $15 off the hourly rate for paper caricatures and $25 off the hourly rate for digital caricatures.
 She Draws You of Mesa, Arizona, offers $10 off its $100 hourly rate for paper caricatures if customers purchase four hours.
-Avoid holidays and weekends if possible, when prices may be higher.